Building A Budget With Allocations - All Flexibility Levels

 Local Education Agency (LEA) Representative Designee

 The Principal is the default LEA representative.
 Principals may identify one or more other staff members to serve as their designee.
-If the Principal chooses to serve themselves, they want to identify at least one backup.
-The LEA representative designee cannot be the School Psychologist.
+If the Principal chooses to serve themselves, they may want to identify at least one backup.
+The LEA representative designee cannot be the school psychologist.

 If a school decides to invest in a special education leadership position, in addition to serving as the LEA representative designee, the responsibilities of the position include:

-- Completing regular observation and feedback of teachers, behavior technicians, and paraprofessionals on the implementation of lesson plans.
+- Completing regular observation and feedback of teachers, behavior technicians, and special education aides on the implementation of lesson plans

-- Overseeing IEP and assessment quality, timeliness, and compliance by supporting case managers to effectively manage their caseloads; and
+- Overseeing IEP and assessment quality, timeliness, and compliance by supporting case managers to effectively manage their caseloads

 Central Support